 - Selected a server host that runs a supported operating system.
-This will be the local repository host. - Enabled network access from your target DP Instance host to local repository host. - Ensured that the web server is not using port 80.
+This will be the local repository host. - Enabled network access from your target DP Instance host to local repository host. - Ensured that the web server is not using port 80 if you are using the DP Host for the HTTP web server.
 This port is used by DataPlane and will cause a conflict if in use by your web server. - Ensured that the hosts have a package manager installed such as yum (for RHEL, CentOS, or Oracle Linux).

-- 1. Create an HTTP server: - a) On the local repository host, install an HTTP server (such as Apache httpd) using the instructions provided on the Apache community website. - b) Activate the server. - Ensure that any firewall settings allow inbound HTTP access from your cluster nodes to your local repository host.
+- 1. Create an HTTP server: - a) On the local repository host, install an HTTP server (such as Apache httpd) using the instructions provided on the Apache community website. - b) Activate the server. - c) Ensure that any firewall settings allow inbound HTTP access from your cluster nodes to your local repository host.